msupply-foundation/conforma-server/documentation/Demo-Server-Guide.md

   - name
   - port 8000
   - WEB_HOST url
+  - JWT_SECRET (this can be any random string, but should be a decent length, say > 24 alphanumeric characters.
+There's no need to record this key anywhere, as it can change anytime -- that just means existing JWTs become invalid, so users will need to re-login)

   The system will be launched with “basic_snapshot” data.
 Upload and run a new snapshot as required